-In various places in this document examples are quoted.
-Users of this guidance should be aware that these examples are included for illustration purposes and do not represent any prescribed approach.
+This document covers Section 6, Currency Matching, and Section 8, Rates of Interest, of Chapter aware that these examples are included for illustration purposes and do not represent any prescribed approach.
 Appointed Actuaries remain responsible for applying professional judgement in compliance with all relevant regulations and guidelines.